Factory planning consulting begins with an analysis

 Through analysis of the individual processes, we reveal manufacturing steps and value streams in order to recognize weaknesses and bottlenecks.
 Using simulation, our logistics experts can display the comparison between internal and external performance, as well as prepare effective suggestions for your plant design.

-Each facility is unique.
+Each factory is unique.
 Therefore, we tailor the individual steps on-site to your desires and specifications.

 - Record and analyze critical processes and procedures

 - Prepare a computer supported model for the entire process

 - Simulation of different parameters (i.e. different plant layouts, equipment, loading, workforce capacities)